mlflow/mlflow/CONTRIBUTING.rst

 <https://github.com/mlflow/mlflow/blob/master/ISSUE_POLICY.md>`_.

 MLflow committers actively `triage <ISSUE_TRIAGE.rst>`_ and respond to GitHub issues.
-In general, we recommend waiting for feebdack from an MLflow committer or community member before proceeding to implement a feature or patch.
+In general, we recommend waiting for feedback from an MLflow committer or community member before proceeding to implement a feature or patch.
 This is particularly important for `significant changes <https://github.com/mlflow/mlflow/blob/master/CONTRIBUTING.rst#write-designs-for-significant-changes>`_, and will typically be labeled during triage with ``needs design``.